-BLESSED CÉSAR DE BUS (1544-1607), priest and founder – Patron saint of catechists
+BLESSED CÉSAR de BUS (1544-1607), priest and founder – Patron saint of catechists

 Today, the Church honors Blessed César de Bus, who, after experiencing disillusionment with choices he had made in the secular world, embraced a life serving the Body of Christ, committing himself to catechizing the faith to those who were in most need of learning about and developing a relationship with their Savior.

 César was born in Cavillon, France on February 3, 1544.
 He was the seventh of thirteen children and devoted his youth to wild and frivolous living.
-Like so many of us, César struggled with the decision about what to do with his life.
+Like so many of us when young, César struggled with the decision about what to do with his life.
 After completing his Jesuit education, he had difficulty making a decision between a military and a literary career.
 He wrote some plays but ultimately settled for life in the army and at the king’s court.

 For a period of time, life was going rather smoothly for the engaging, well-to-do young Frenchman.
 He was confident he had made the right choice – that was until he saw firsthand the realities of battle, including the injustices and atrocities of war.